justimapa/petridish_simulation/REPONSES.md

-We must add increaseTemperature and decreaseTemperature methods in both Lab and Petridish, to allow changes in temperature of the lab's petri dish.
+We must add increaseTemperature and decreaseTemperature methods in both Lab and Petridish, to allow changes in temperature of the lab's dish.

 We must also add a resetTemperature method in the class Petridish, which will also be called by our initial reset method in Petridish.

-This will allow the temperature to go back to its default amount, when we used the 'R' or 'C' keys.
+Thus:
+- 'R' key pressed: getEnv().reset() calls reset() method of Lab, which in turn calls its dish's reset() method, where after removal of the nutriments, the resetTemperature() method is called.
+- 'C' key pressed: getEnv().refreshConfig() calls refreshConfig() method of Lab::, which resets its dish's temperature.
 - answer to question 2.12